iwalanicampbell/iwalanicampbell.github.io/essays/frameworks.md

 ## HTML and CSS

-  In the beginning, we primarily used HTML and CSS to create our webpages, frankly using CSS and HTML the webpages looked less than ideal.
+  In the beginning of this class we primarily used HTML and CSS to create our webpages, frankly using CSS and HTML the webpages looked less than ideal.
 Customization was hard and having simple centering was harder.
 I think raw HTML and CSS are hard to use on their own because you limit yourself to other premade modules.
 HTML and CSS are like the foundation of a house, it works at the ground level but I use tools like Bootstrap to customize the walls, roofs, decor, etc for different houses.
 Everyone has to have the same foundation but we all have different needs for our houses, and having standard tools is like making sure the houses are in regulation so that if other developers need to work on the house later they can do so without much headache.

 <div class="text-center">
 <img width="600px" src="../img/newdiscord.png">